The Benefits of a Jack and Jill Bathroom

 If you do decide to create a Jack and Jill bathroom, you should make sure you add in some conveniences that will ensure its success.

-Double Up on Accessories & Storage – To keep things equitable and running smoothly, make sure to have adequate vanity mirrors, towel bars, and storage areas for all the things you never dreamed would be necessary in a bathroom.
+- Storage and accessories: To keep things equitable and running smoothly, make sure to have adequate vanity mirrors, towel bars, and storage areas for all the things you never dreamed would be necessary in a bathroom.

 One drawback to the standard Jack and Jill bathroom is that it’s landlocked between two bedrooms, thus inaccessible to the rest of the house.
 Unless, of course, you design yours like Mike Brady did his, with a third entrance from the hall.
 And if you are as brave as Mike and Carol were, let six kids share that Jack and Jill bathroom.
 Then post in the comments section to let me know how it goes!